CowZix/website/content/recipes/mapo.md

 # Mapo Tofu

-One of my favorite all time recpies that I always come back to.
-Ever since I had "Hot and Spicy Bean Curd" at our local Chinese resturant I knew that I had to make it someday.
-This recipe is adapted from Chinese Cooking Demystfied's amazing recipe.
+One of my favorite all time recipes that I always come back to.
+Ever since I had "Hot and Spicy Bean Curd" at our local Chinese restaurant I knew that I had to make it someday.
+This recipe is adapted from Chinese Cooking Demystified's amazing recipe.

 [Link to original recipe](https://www.youtube.com/watch?v=ZfsZwwrTFD4)